Microsoft-TrainingKits/HOL-Windows8NotificationsHTMLJS/Docs/JS/HOL.md

 -	Test sending notifications to your client app via WNS using the Windows Azure Toolkit for Windows 8 portal.

 If you would like the full codebase for the **Notification App Server** to update for your own applications please download the **Windows Azure Training Kit for Windows 8** (http://watwindows8.codeplex.com).
-If you have any feedback on this lab please contact [watwindows8@microsoft.com](mailto:watwindows8@microsoft.com).